Maffypeterp/Active-Directory/README.md

 ### Step 1: `Windows 10` Virtual Machine Creation and Provisioning

 The virtual machine, named `Client1`, was created using the Windows 10 ISO and provisioned with 4096 MB of RAM and 4 virtual CPUs.
-Network Adapter 1 was enabled on the same internal network as our domain controller, `test 3`.
+Network Adapter 1 was enabled on the same internal network as our domain controller, `intnet`.

 ---